Explosive Hazard Awareness for Humanitarian and Protective Roles

 - Accredited CPR

-- Catastrophic bleeding control (tourniquet and wound packing)
+- Catastrophic bleeding control (tourniquet & wound packing)

 - Casualty extraction and evacuation